Sioux: Fort Laramie Treaty of 1851

 Though intertribal fighting had existed before the arrival of white settlers, some of the post-treaty intertribal fighting can be attributed to mass killings of bison by white settlers and government agents.
-The U.S. Army did not enforce treaty regulations and allowed hunters onto Native land to slaughter buffalo, providing protection and sometimes ammunition.
+The US Army did not enforce treaty regulations and allowed hunters onto Native land to slaughter buffalo, providing protection and sometimes ammunition.
 One hundred thousand buffalo were killed each year until they were on the verge of extinction, which threatened the tribes' subsistence.
 These mass killings affected all tribes thus the tribes were forced onto each other's hunting grounds, where fighting broke out.

 On July 20, 1867, an act of Congress created the Indian Peace Commission "to establish peace with certain hostile Indian tribes".
 The Indian Peace Commission was generally seen as a failure, and violence had reignited even before it was disbanded in October 1868.
-Two official reports were submitted to the federal government, ultimately recommending that the U.S. cease recognizing tribes as sovereign nations, refrain from making treaties with them, employ military force against those who refused to relocate to reservations, and move the Bureau of Indian Affairs from the Department of the Interior to the Department of War.
+Two official reports were submitted to the federal government, ultimately recommending that the US cease recognizing tribes as sovereign nations, refrain from making treaties with them, employ military force against those who refused to relocate to reservations, and move the Bureau of Indian Affairs from the Department of the Interior to the Department of War.
 The system of treaties eventually deteriorated to the point of collapse, and a decade of war followed the commission's work.
 It was the last major commission of its kind.

-From 1866–1868, the Lakota fought the United States Army in the Wyoming Territory and the Montana Territory in what is known as Red Cloud's War (also referred to as the Bozeman War).
-The war is named after Red Cloud, a prominent Lakota chief who led the war against the United States following encroachment into the area by the U.S. military.
+From 1866 to 1868, the Lakota fought the United States Army in the Wyoming Territory and the Montana Territory in what is known as Red Cloud's War (also referred to as the Bozeman War).
+The war is named after Red Cloud, a prominent Lakota chief who led the war against the United States following encroachment into the area by the US military.
 The Sioux victory in the war led to their temporarily preserving their control of the Powder River country.
 The war ended with the Treaty of Fort Laramie of 1868.